b0llull0s/Arch-Installation-Scripts/README.md

 ## Synopsis:

-- Simple installation script for Arch Linux with `wayland`, `hyperland` and `waybar` riced with `py-wal`
+- Simple installation script for Arch Linux with `wayland`, `hyperland` and `waybar` riced with `py-wal`.
-- It also unlocks the Black Arch library and downloads some basic security utils
+- It also unlocks the Black Arch library and downloads some basic security utils.
-- Have in mind that `hyperland` wont work on virtual machines, so this installation will only work on bare metal
+- Have in mind that `hyperland` wont work on virtual machines, so this installation will only work on bare metal.
-- Uses dark theme
+- Uses dark theme.

 ### Planning to add the next features soon:

-  - `Ranger` and `kitty` integration
+  - `Ranger` and `kitty` integration.
-  - `Waybar` batteries module
+  - `Waybar` batteries module.

 ![Screenshot](screenshot1.png)